boosh/django_recurring/docs/admin.rst

 Widget
 ------

-django-recurring ships with a javascript widget for the Django admin interface to create complex intervals easily:
+django-recurring ships with a javascript widget for the Django admin interface to create complex intervals easily.
+Recurrence rules can have multiple exclusions:

 .. image:: widget-advanced.png
    :alt: Widget advanced image